 Thinking and feeling.
-A few weeks back I saw a TV programme called Dead Man Walking on BBC2 Scotland, for me it was about thinking and feeling.
+A few weeks back ( July 2015) I saw a TV programme called Dead Man Walking on BBC2 Scotland, for me, it was about thinking and feeling.

 It was the story of gold medal-winning Paralympian David Smith and his journey with cancer.
 David has faced many struggles in his life, born with club feet he went on to become a professional karate champion, athlete, bobsleigh brakeman, rower and now a cyclist.